LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 ```
 # Knowledge Modeling and Likelihood Tests

-## Knowledge Modeling
+## Snail Example

-### Snail Example
+We start with an example with a dataset called abalone, which contains information about snails.

-In the previous lecture we predicted the snail's sex from their number of rings.
+We want to predict the sex of a snail from their number of rings.
 To predict the sex, we have to find the best classifier or the best predictor.
 This is the one that makes the fewest mistakes and is also called the minimum error rule.